Best Aviation Museums in the U.S.

 Tour the American Airlines museum to learn about the history of the airline.
 Walk through a 1940 Douglas DC-3, the first airliner American Airlines used for passenger travel.

 See all the flight attendant uniforms from the beginning.
-And the working cockpit simulator that you can climb into is another must.
+The working cockpit simulator that you can climb into is another must.

 Frontiers of Flight Museum in Dallas